lynnfaraday/aresmush.com/_root/tutorials/code/yaml.md

 For more complex configuration data, you can use a Ruby hash.
 Each level of indentation makes a new key in the hash.
 Each level of the hash can include strings, numbers, lists, and even other hashes.
 Just be sure to keep all the levels lined up with each other.

-Here is an example of the combat stance configuration:
+Here is an example of the combat stance configuration, defining two stances with different attack and defense mods:

     stances:
         Aggressive: